JvanKatwijk/dab-cmdline/README.md

 	  used as input device (and the command line parameters are adapted to that)

-	- example 9 is a new project.
-It is derived from example 2 and it aims at retransmitting the audio from a selected service as an FM signal, stereo and equipped with RDS such that we can listen to the "warm" sound of old (tube) radios.
-The program will emit the FM stereo samples either to a file, or a tcp port.
+	- example 8 and 9 are a new project.
+They are derived from example 2 and aim at retransmitting the audio from a selected service as an FM signal, stereo and equipped with RDS such that we can listen to the "warm" sound of old (tube) radios. example 8 will emit the FM stereo samples through a selected soundcard channel, example 9 will emit the FM stereo samples either to a file, or a tcp port.
-	  "Normal use", i.e. audio output using the soundcard is also possible.

 	  The rds text is derved from the dynamic label as emitted by the dab service.

 	  The sources for a simple "hackrf-server" are included in the example-9 directory.
 This hackrf server will instruct the hackrf device to transmit the incoming samples.
+	  Communication between the example 9 programme and the hackrf server is through a TCP port, I am using 127.0.0.1:8765

 	  If you are not allowed to transmit (as most of us I assume), a simple coax cable between the hackrf device and the "old"